 Independent beer distributors, licensed by both the federal and state governments, get bottles, cans, cases and kegs from a brewer or importer to the shelf of your favorite store, local restaurant or neighborhood bar through a safe, transparent and accountable system.
 They work to help new brands get to market and to ensure that consumers can choose from a vast selection of beer.
-In fact, more than 13,000 labels of beer are available to American consumers today.
+Thousands of labels of beer are available to American consumers today.

 America’s more than 3,000 independent beer distribution facilities are local businesses that operate in every state and congressional district across the United States.
 They provide 135,000 solid jobs with good benefits to people who live in their communities.